joedank/ARdash/memory-bank/database-routes-map.md

 2. **Frontend Adaptation**: Significant progress with standardized services implemented for key entities (invoices, estimates, clients)
 3. **Backend Standardization**: Partially completed with updated controllers created and some deployed
 4. **Standardized Service Pattern**: Implemented for critical components with proper data conversion between frontend and backend
+5. **Database Migration**: Successfully migrated from SQLite to PostgreSQL with proper column naming and data types
+6. **Communities Module**: Implemented communities and ad types functionality with proper database structure

 ### Open Issues
 1. **Property Naming Inconsistencies**: Some components still use mixed camelCase and snake_case in frontend templates
 2. **Controller Replacement**: Some updated controllers still need to be deployed
 3. **Entity ID Handling**: Some components may still rely on specific ID field names (id vs entityId)
+4. **Assessment Data Display Issue**: The assessment-to-estimate conversion workflow has an issue where assessment data is not displaying after selection
+   - The backend controller (`estimates.controller.js`) is looking for inspections with the alias `project.project_inspections` but the data is being returned with the alias `project.inspections`
+   - The JSON content in inspection records needs proper parsing to extract measurements, conditions, and materials
+   - Partial fix implemented by updating the `getAssessmentData` function to use the correct alias, but frontend components still need updates

 ### Critical Next Steps
+1. Fix assessment data display issue in the assessment-to-estimate conversion workflow:
+   - Update frontend components to properly handle the assessment data
+   - Add validation to ensure all required data is present before allowing estimate creation
+   - Implement comprehensive error handling for missing or malformed inspection data
-1. Continue implementing standardized services for remaining entities
+2. Continue implementing standardized services for remaining entities
-2. Ensure consistent property naming in all frontend components (use camelCase consistently)
+3. Ensure consistent property naming in all frontend components (use camelCase consistently)
-3. Deploy remaining updated controllers
+4. Deploy remaining updated controllers
-4. Add robust error handling and logging throughout the application
+5. Add robust error handling and logging throughout the application
-5. Implement fallback mechanisms for potentially undefined values in critical functions
+6. Implement fallback mechanisms for potentially undefined values in critical functions
+7. Complete testing of communities module functionality

 # Database and Routes Map